ccnyplanetarium/ccnyplanetarium.github.io/_posts/2021-02-18-mars-2020-perserverance.md

 <h4>Coloring Pages</h4>

 Here's a few pages you can print out and color on.
 All images are made with real topographic data from the HiRISE mission.
+We recommend the red crayon.

 <a href="{{site.baseurl}}/assets/docs/mars-jezero-coloringbook.pdf" target="_blank">Download PDF of Mars 2020 Coloring Pages</a>